 In downtown Lexington:

 Bluegrass Note: Religious musical traditions in the Bluegrass range from spirituals to contemporary rock.
 The Jimtown Male Choir from Jimtown Baptist Church, 2231 Jimtown Lane.
 (606-299-1944), has performed spirituals throughout the region for more than 40 years.
-The longest running Christian music festival in the U.S., the ICHTHUS festival will be held at the Kentucky Horse Park in 2014..
-Begun as a Christian alternative to Woodstock in 1970, this three-day outdoor festival attracts top Christian performers - and some 15,000 fans each year.
+The longest running Christian music festival in the U.S., ICHTHUS began as a Christian alternative to Woodstock in 1970.
+This three-day outdoor festival attracted top Christian performers for over 40 years.

 Charming and historic rural churches dot the countryside around Lexington: